 A wetland in an area where an ephemeral wetland previously existed has been revived.
 Prior to 2013 the area had remained dry for a number of years.
 Having identified it as suitable for rehabilitation, project infrastructure was located to avoid encroachment into the area.
 Drainage from the tailings storage facility was directed into the former wetland and indigenous sedges, other aquatic vegetation and trees propagated in Base Titanium’s nursery planted out.

-The wetland now provides an ideal habitat for both floral and faunal species of significant conservation importance.
-Recent amphibian and reptile monitoring found that colonies of the endangered Shimba Hills Reed Frog (Hyperolius rubrovermiculatus) and the Forest Leaf-folding Frog (Afrixalus sylvaticus) have quickly re-established themselves.
+The wetland now provides a habitat for both floral and faunal aquatic species of conservation importance.
+Subsequent amphibian and reptile monitoring has found healthy populations of reed frog species, including the Endangered Shimba Hills Reed Frog (Hyperolius rubrovermiculatus), the Spiny Reed Frog (Leptopelis flavomaculatus) and the Forest Leaf-folding Frog (Afrixalus sylvaticus) together with floral species of conservation importance.

 A further expansion of the programme involves the integration of the mine’s storm water management system with wetlands.
 As a result suitable areas are identified and now established as new wetlands to capitalise on storm water runoff.